-Trump Welcomes Biden To The ‘Nasty’ 2020 Presidential Race
+Donald Trump Welcomes Joe Biden To The ‘Nasty’ 2020 Presidential Race

 Biden is among many Democrats who have announced they were running for the presidential nomination.
 Bloomberg reported that Biden was the front-runner of 20 candidates.

-The former vice president will reportedly hold fundraiser on Thursday, then a rally next week in Pittsburgh.
-He has plans to hold primaries or caucuses in Iowa, Nevada, New Hampshire and South Carolina in the upcoming weeks.
+The former vice president will reportedly hold a fundraiser on Thursday, then a rally next week in Pittsburgh.
+He has plans to hold primaries or caucuses in Iowa, Nevada, New Hampshire, and South Carolina in the upcoming weeks.

 It'll be nasty, Trump warned Biden in tweet.https://t.co/yX9NMq2ytO